 Get out of the house

-Sometimes, it’s easier when all of the partygoers are engaged in an organized activity outside of the home.
+An introverted kid may prefer not to have a lot of people invade their home turf.
+Sometimes it’s easier when all of the partygoers are engaged in an organized activity outside of the home.
 Try an art-making party at a ceramics or painting studio.
-Bowling, bounce houses, a science museum or laser-tag space are other options for those kids who don’t mind a noisy atmosphere.
-Taking a few friends to the movies is another fun birthday treat.
+Bowling, bounce houses, a science museum or a laser-tag space are other options for those kids who don’t mind a noisy atmosphere.
+An outing to the movies is always a fun birthday treat.